Our Story

 Notary Ceramics began as a one-woman operation.
 It was a hobby that turned into a passion, and eventually into a successful, small, women-run business.

-Notary began as a venture created out of love for simple materials, and the age old process of creating peices that can stand the test of time.
+Notary began as a venture created out of love for simple materials, and the age old process of creating pieces that can stand the test of time.

 We believe in the human touch, and the power of intention and mindfullness when creating our unique peices, or curating our shop.